Scientific: Impatiens 'New Guinea'

 USDA All zones

-Foliage/texture: Broadly lanceolate leaves 1.5 to 6" long, the apex tapering to a point, deeply serrate to sometimes lobed, colors ranging from deep green through deep maroon, medium texture
+Foliage/Texture: Broadly lanceolate leaves 1.5- to 6-inches long, the apex tapering to a point, margins smooth to coarsely serrate, prominent veination, colors ranging from deep green through deep maroon; medium texture.

-Flowers & fruits: Flowers axillary, 1-2" across on a short pedicel, often overtopped by leafy shoots, fruit is a asymmetrical capsule, hairy
+Flowers & Fruits: Flowers axillary, 1- to 2-inches across on a short pedicel, often overtopped by leafy shoots, fruit is a asymmetrical capsule, hairy.

 Seasonal color: Many flower colors mostly from white, pink, roes to lilac

-Pruning: Pinch apical meristems will encourage a denser canopy.
-Clean all hands and tools before pinching or pruning.
+Pruning: None except occassionally pinch apical meristems will encourage a denser canopy.
+And as always (good BMPs), clean all hands and tools before hand pinching or pruning.

 Propagation: Softwood cuttings, seed propagation for Spectra F1 hybrids only.
 New Guinea impatiens are cropped in three ways by commercial growers: 1) order rooted cuttings to grow stock plants from which cuttings are taken for production, 3) order unrooted cuttings to root for production, or 3) order rooted cuttings which are then transplanted into the finishing container.

-Disease and pests: Outdoors in the landscape, usually none because of its ephemeral use in the landscape as a summer color bedding plant.
-In greenhouses, New Guinea impatiens can suffer from tomato spotted wilt virus (TSWV) and impatiens necrotic spot virus (INSV) carried in the leaf and stem tissues.
+Disease and Pests: Usually disease and pest free in outdoor Phoenix landscapes because of its ephemeral use as a colorful bedding plant.
+Otherwise, in other landscape setting around the country, aphids, spider mites, and fungal root rots are a common problem.
+In greenhouses, New Guinea impatiens can suffer from tomato spotted wilt virus (TSWV) and impatiens necrotic spot virus (INSV) in the leaf and stem tissues, which can be easily vectored 'plant-to-plant' by human hands.

-New Guinea impatiens history: The origin of New Guinea Impatiens started with a joint plant collecting expedition by Longwood Gardens and the USDA in 1970.
+Historical perspective: The origin of New Guinea Impatiens started with a joint plant collecting expedition by Longwood Gardens and the USDA in 1970.
 Several plants were brought back from New Guinea and originally given separate species names.
 However, cytogenetic work later indicated that they actually belonged to one phenotypically variable species, Impatiens hawkeri.
 Crosses with additional Impatiens species form Java and the Celebes Islands resulted in the hybrid 'New Guinea' impatiens that are grown today.
 The first commercial series of New Guinea impatiens hybrids was released 1972 and was called the Circus series.
 Since 1972, numerous series comprised of hundreds of unique cultivars.
-Most of the New Guinea impatiens cultivars are patented meaning it is unlawful to harvest cuttings unless your a licensed propagator.
-Recent breeding have concentrated on shorter plants, shorter production times, heat and water stress tolerance, and variation in flower and foliage size and color.
+Most of the New Guinea impatiens cultivars are patented meaning it is unlawful to harvest cuttings unless you are a licensed propagator.
+Recent horticultural breeders have concentrated on the development shorter more densely foliated plants with strong combinations of foliar color and the development of plants with higher heat and drought tolerance.